Earthquakes

 Where do earthquakes occur?

-Earthquakes mostly happen when two tectonic plates move past each other which means earthquakes are found on the edge of the worlds tectonic plates.
-The Ring of Fire is the edge of the tectonic plate that the Pacific ocean sits on.
+Earthquakes mostly happen when two tectonic plates move past each other which means earthquakes are found on the edge of the world's tectonic plates.
+The Ring of Fire is the edge of the tectonic plate that the Pacific Ocean sits on.
 A lot of activity is found around the edge of this plate.
 About 90% of all earthquakes occur along this edge and 75% of all active volcanoes are found here too.

 Research into mapping the most dangerous earthquake locations has found that there are 15 countries that are the most at risk.
 Japan, China, the Philippines, Iran and Indonesia are among the 15 most dangerous locations for earthquakes.